kworkflow/kworkflow/documentation/content/installanduninstall.rst

 Update
 ------

+- Update using `kw self-update`:
+   The `kw self-update` feature allows you to update kw without having to clone the project's repository and manually install `kw`.
+For more information see :ref:`kw-self-update<self-update-doc>`.

+- Update manually:
-Every time you want to get a new version of `kw`, just pull from this repository and install kw again (`./setup.sh -i` removes legacy files and installs new ones).
+   You can update kw manually by pulling this repository and installing kw again (`./setup.sh -i` removes legacy files and installs new ones).

 Remove
 ------